 Bull Run Monument

 The oldest monument within a Civil War Battlefield, this monument commemorating the Battle of Bull Run, also known as the Battle of First Manassas, was dedicated on June 10, 1865.
-The battle occurred on July 21, 1861.
-It was the first major battle in the Civil War between the Union and the Confederacy.
+The battle occurred on July 21, 1861 and was the first major battle in the Civil War between the Union and the Confederacy.
 In this monumental battle, both sides had approximately 32,000 untested troops, with just over half of each force being actively engaged in the battle.
-The Union's initial attack put the Confederates at a disadvantage, but the Union were slow in positioning themselves in a manner that could allow them to take advantage of this early momentum which allowed Confederate reinforcements to arrive from the Shenandoah Valley and turned the tide.
+The Union's initial attack put the Confederates at a disadvantage, but the Union were slow in positioning themselves in a manner that could allow them to take advantage of this early momentum which allowed Confederate reinforcements to arrive from the Shenandoah Valley and turn the tide.
 The result was a Confederate victory remembered largely for a disorganized Union retreat which became a symbol utilized by Southern partisans.
-The bloody battle was a sobering realization to many that war would not end quickly, as previously speculated by United States leaders who hoped their army could quickly end the rebellion.
+The bloody battle was a sobering realization to many that the Civil War would not end quickly, as previously speculated by United States leaders who hoped their army could quickly end the rebellion.